ghoomfrog/silili/README.md

 Prepositions don't require nouns before or after them:

-*kiwi lipi in.* — The sleeping bird is inside.
+*lipi kiwi in.* — The sleeping bird is inside.

 ### Sound Rules